azdabat/PRODUCTION-ATTACK-NARRATIVE-PIPELINE-/README.md

 - Alert vs Incident
 - Sensor vs Narrative
 - Substrate vs Story

-This prevents ghost chains, brittle joins, and speculative attack narratives.
+- Truth vs Reinforcement

+If those boundaries collapse, detection collapses.

 ---

-# 2. THREE-LAYER PRODUCTION MODEL
+# 2. THE THREE-LAYER PRODUCTION MODEL

+This model exists because enterprise telemetry is imperfect.

+Attacks are non-linear.
+Telemetry is delayed.
+Noise is constant.
+Correlation windows drift.

+So we separate detection into **three independent but cooperative layers**.

 ---

 # LAYER 1 — SENSORS (ATOMIC TRUTHS)

-Sensors are **always-on detections**, each anchored to a single minimum truth for a specific stage or surface.
+Sensors are **always-on truth detectors**.

-They do NOT attempt to build the entire attack chain.
+They are not kill-chain builders.
+They are not story tellers.
+They are not intelligence reports.

+They are simple, clear, and bounded.

+Each sensor:

-Each sensor represents one clear truth surface.
+- Anchors to one truth surface
+- Lives in one telemetry domain
+- Has its own noise model
+- Can stand alone

+If a sensor needs five joins across three tables to prove truth, the truth anchor is wrong.

+---

+## 2.1 What a Sensor Really Is

+A sensor is a behavioural proof point.

+Example:

+- `RegistryValueSet` under TaskCache → persistence substrate exists.
+- `services.exe` spawning uncommon child → service execution surface triggered.
+- PowerShell with encoded runtime primitive → execution intent exists.
+- Outbound connection from non-browser to rare domain → C2 surface exists.

+Each of those is self-contained truth.

+They may be noisy alone — but they are real.

+---

-## 2.1 Sensor Categories (Endpoint-Centric Example)
+## 2.2 Sensor Categories (Endpoint-Centric Model)

 ### Execution
-- Suspicious script host execution (PowerShell, wscript, mshta)
+Execution sensors answer:
+> “Did something actually run that indicates attacker intent?”

+Examples:
+- Script host + encoded runtime logic
-- LOLBin invoked with high-risk primitive
+- LOLBin invoked with suspicious command primitives
+- Abnormal parent-child lineage divergence

+Execution truth is immediate.
+It does not require network or persistence to be valid.

+---

 ### Ingress / Tool Transfer
-- Suspicious download
+Ingress sensors answer:
+> “Did tooling enter the environment in executable form?”

+Examples:
-- File write to user-writable path with executable intent
+- File written to user-writable path with execution extension
+- Download → immediate execution chain
+- Rare binary drop from uncommon parent

+Ingress does not require persistence to be malicious.

+---

 ### Persistence
+Persistence sensors answer:
+> “Has an attacker modified state to survive reboot or logon?”

-Each is separate truth surface:
+Each surface is separate truth:

 - Run key write
-- TaskCache modification
+- TaskCache artifact
-- Service ImagePath write
+- Service ImagePath modification

+These are distinct ecosystems.

+Never collapse them into one “Persistence Mega Rule.”

+---

 ### Privilege Escalation
+Privilege escalation sensors prove:
+> “Was elevated capability materially obtained or manipulated?”

+Examples:
-- Token manipulation
+- Token manipulation truth
 - UAC bypass truth
-- Suspicious privileged handle access (if signal exists)
+- Suspicious handle access on protected processes

+PrivEsc truth is rare but high impact.

+---

 ### Lateral Movement
-Separate cousins:
+Each mechanism is a cousin:

-- Remote service execution
+- SMB service execution
 - WMI remote execution
 - WinRM execution

+Same attacker goal.
+Different noise domains.
+Separate sensors.

+---

 ### Command & Control
+C2 sensors prove:
+> “Did outbound communication occur in a way that departs from normal execution surfaces?”

+Examples:
-- Outbound connection from abnormal process
+- Outbound from non-browser process
+- Rare domain from signed system binary
-- Suspicious protocol or rare infrastructure pattern
+- Suspicious protocol pattern

+C2 is not defined by rarity alone.
+It is defined by **process context + outbound behavior.**

 ---

-## 2.2 Sensor Output Requirements
+## 2.3 Sensor Output Requirements (Non-Negotiable)

 Each sensor must output: